 We offer a flexible combination of blended learning and support opportunities that include:

 - face to face sessions

 - residential sessions

-Our four-day face to face workshop programmes typically cover one academic year.
-SENCOs on these programmes receive individual tutor support between days and from day 4 onwards to successful completion.
+Our three-day face to face workshop programmes typically cover one academic year.
+SENCOs on these programmes receive individual tutor support between days and from day 3 onwards to successful completion.

 Our two-day residential option has proved to be a popular and highly regarded alternative option.
 SENCOs from all over the country have attended these programmes, with dinner, accommodation and breakfast included, along with a contribution towards travel costs.
 SENCOs receive individual tutor support following the residential to complement peer-to-peer support and ensure successful completion

-The programme delivers the learning outcomes specified by the TA and 60 Master's level credits, through three elements:
+The programme delivers the learning outcomes specified by the National College for Teaching and Leadership and 60 Master's level credits, through three elements:

 - Action Research Project - which can be used to demonstrate a significant number of the learning outcomes.